Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - `share/eq.sample.R20_ext/` from the `FIRtro` and `pre.di.c` projects by the pioneer @rripio.
 Loudness contour curves here span from 70 to 90 phon.
 Tone curves and room gain house curve have a 2nd order slope.

-Optionally, you can make your own EQ curves by running the tools provided here:
+You can make your own EQ curves by running the tools provided here:

 https://github.com/AudioHumLab/audiotools/tree/master/brutefir_eq